t3hSeb/project-euler/README.md

-# project-euler
+# Project Euler
-My journey in the Project Euler Challenge
+Here is my repository containing solutions to the project Euler Challenges.